Page to be developed; ideas and comments are welcome.

 Theoretisches zur Ursache der Krisen / Anton Pannekoek, 1913.

-Wikipedia, with an interesting article in German (with many references; it also shows the weakness of Weakipedia):
+Wikipedia, with an interesting article in German (with many references; it also shows the weakness of Weakipedia, certainly not a platform for scientific debate):

 de | Gesetz des tendenziellen Falls der Profitrate